senorjah/calvent/README.md

 # calvent
-An anonymous posting board for art sudents
+An anonymous message posting board for art sudents